goby-lang/goby/README.md

 - Method
     - Support evaluation with arguments
     - Support evaluation without arguments
-    - Support evaluation with block
+    - Support evaluation with block (closure)
 - BuiltIn Data Types (All of them are classes 😀)
     - Class
     - Integer